speak-it/italian-tts/README.md

 A platform that creates podcasts of news articles using Text-to-Speech.

 ## Settings
-The settings for the API must be written in a `.env` file that will be automatically read by docker when running `docker compose up`.
+The settings for the API must be written in a `.env` file that will be automatically read by Docker when running `docker compose up`.

 Example of `.env`: